Del Mar California

 The town of Del Mar ("of the sea" or "by the sea") is located about 15 miles north of San Diego along the coast north of La Jolla and south of Solana Beach.
 And, as they say, where the "turf meets the surf."

-Apart from the charming village and expensive over-front and view properties, Del Mar is probably best known for the Del Mar Racetrack and Fair Grounds, which means the annual San Diego County Fair and the very popular thoroughbred horse races.
+Apart from the charming village and expensive ocean-front and view properties, Del Mar is probably best known for the Del Mar Racetrack and Fair Grounds, which means the annual San Diego County Fair and the very popular thoroughbred horse races, popular for decades.
 More on that later.

 Del Mar is an affluent community of around 4,300+ residents (2014 census) with a downtown area centered along Camino Del Mar (Route 101) which is lined with upscale retailers (clothing, children's clothing, home furnishings, jewelry), art galleries, real estate offices, trendy and casual restaurants, small business services, and so much more.
 But be careful when parking – they are particularly watchful about the parking meters on the main road!